Chen Duxiu: Later life, imprisonment, and death

 Chen's trial in 1933 became a platform for him to eloquently defend his actions.
-He admitted to opposing the Guomindang government but argued this was to aid China by eliminating an organization that failed to defend against Japanese aggression and suppressed basic freedoms.
+He admitted to opposing the Kuomintang government but argued this was to aid China by eliminating an organization that failed to defend against Japanese aggression and suppressed basic freedoms.
 Under public pressure, he was sentenced to thirteen years in prison rather than death, on 29 April 1933.
 He received favorable treatment in prison, sharing a special ward with Peng Shuzhi, and was allowed to continue his philological research and begin his autobiography.

+Tomb of Chen Duxiu in Anqing, Anhui, China.

 Chen was released from prison on 8 August 1937, nine years early, due to the formation of the Second United Front between the KMT and CCP following the outbreak of the Second Sino-Japanese War.
 Negotiations for Chen to rejoin the CCP, initiated by his former disciple Luo Han and involving Mao Zedong, ultimately failed.
 While Mao offered Chen reentry if he renounced Trotskyism and admitted past mistakes, Chen found the terms unacceptable, and a smear campaign launched by the Stalinist CCP faction led by Wang Ming, accusing Chen of being a Japanese traitor, made reconciliation impossible.

 Chen spent his final years in Jiangjin, Sichuan, having fled the Japanese invasion.
 He lived simply, accompanied by his third wife, Pan Lanzhen (潘蘭珍), his stepmother, older sister, and third son, Chen Songnian.
 He continued to write, expressing increasingly conservative political views and, according to Hu Shi, underwent a "late-in-life reconvert to democracy".
 His main focus, however, was completing his dictionary of etymological reconstructions, which he hoped would aid the romanization of the Chinese language.
 Suffering from high blood pressure and heart disease, Chen Duxiu died on 27 May 1942, at the age of 62.
+He was a tragic and disillusioned figure who had spent his last years vainly attempting to reconcile Marxism with his pre-Marxian democratic faith.